Original Project Scope

 Accuracy and Disclaimer

-This calculator provides estimates based on your inputs for project planning and analysis.
-Actual project costs depend on scope definition, client communication, and contract terms.
+This calculator provides estimates for project management and financial planning purposes.
+Actual scope creep costs depend on project type, client relationship, contract terms, and documentation quality.
 This tool does not constitute financial or legal advice.
+Always use a written contract with a clearly defined scope and change order process.

 Conclusion